 Meanwhile, in a large skillet, cook the bacon in 2 batches over moderate heat, turning once, until crisp, 8 to 10 minutes per batch.
 Drain the bacon on paper towels and coarsely chop it.

 Drain the potatoes and return them to the pot.
 Shake the pot over moderately high heat for about 20 seconds to dry the potatoes.
+Remove.
 Pass the potatoes through a ricer into a large pot.
 Add the butter, cream, cheese, chives and bacon and stir well.
 Season with salt and pepper and serve.